jimklimov/ngrok2-systemd/README.md

-* note that if you have `curl` on your host system, the service unit will try to wait for the tunnels to get established before exiting by querying the client's internal REST API in the loop; otherwise it will be complete as soon as the daemon was launched.
+* note that if you have `curl` on your host system, the service unit will try to wait for the tunnels to get established before exiting by querying the client's internal REST API in the loop; otherwise it will be complete an arbitrarily chosen 10 seconds after the daemon was launched.

 There is also a `ngrok@.service` intended for multi-instance services, but for this PoC it was not clear how well that is supported by ngrok.com and